RoccoMarco/pe_demos/RT-STM32F401RE-NUCLEO64-ADC-Joystick/readme.txt

 *** About ***
 This demo runs on STM32 Nucleo-64 F401RE.
-The aim of this demo is to explain how ADC and PWM works in ChibiOS.
+The aim of this demo is to explain how to use a two axis Joypad with ChibiOS.

 *** Related article ***
 For more information read the article "Reading a Joystick on STM32 using